/C O R R E C T I O N -- DoubleLine/

 DoubleLine Capital is an investment adviser registered under the Investment Advisers Act of 1940.
 DoubleLine's offices can be reached by telephone at (213) 633-8200 or by e-mail at [email protected].
 Media can reach DoubleLine by e-mail at [email protected].
 DoubleLine® is a registered trademark of DoubleLine Capital LP.

-To read about the DoubleLine Income Solutions Fund, please access the Annual Report at www.doublelinefunds.com or call 877-DLINE11 (877-354-6311) to receive a copy.
+To read about the DoubleLine Opportunistic Credit Fund, please access the Annual Report at www.doublelinefunds.com or call 877-DLINE11 (877-354-6311) to receive a copy.
 Investors should consider the Fund's investment objective, risks, charges and expenses carefully before investing.
 An investment in the Fund should not constitute a complete investment program.
-Investors should note that the Fund only can be obtained through a broker.

 This document is not an offer to sell securities or the solicitation of an offer to buy securities, nor shall there be any sale or offer of these securities, in any jurisdiction where such sale or offer is not permitted.